Match schedule for June 17 at Euro 2020: schedules and TV

 Netherlands – Austria

-Frank De Boer’s men complied against Ukraine despite allowing themselves to overcome a two-goal lead in the final stages of the match.
+Frank De Boer’s men complied against Ukraine despite being traced by a two-goal lead in the final stages of the match.
 Dumfries ran as the hero of the night in a great version of the Dutch, especially in the first hour of play.
-With Frenkie, Wijnaldum and Depay as the main threats and with doubts about the physical condition of De Ligt, the Netherlands dispute the most momentous duel of the group stage with their sights set on the round of 16.
+With Frenkie, Wijnaldum and Depay as the main threats and with doubts about De Ligt’s physical condition, the Netherlands dispute the most important duel of the group stage with their eyes set on the round of 16.

 Those of Franco Foda showed a good level against the Cinderella North Macedonia and face the second day with the intention of surprising the Netherlands.
 The team led by David Alaba won their first match in a Eurocup group stage after more than 30 years of waiting and he did it loosely, with a 3-1 and goals from Lainer, Gregoritsch and Arnautovic.
 A victory would mathematically grant the pass to the round of 16.